Semistable abelian varieties and maximal torsion 1-crystalline submodules: Maximal 1-crystalline submodules

 \begin{remark} Let $L\in \RepZp$.
 Then $\Crys_{r}(L[1/p])\cap L$ is a $\Zp$-lattice in $\Crys_{r}(L[1/p])$ and $\Crys_{r}(L)[1/p] = \Crys_{r}(L[1/p])$. \end{remark}

 We wish to study the derived functors of $\Crys_{r}$, but to define these using the usual formalism of Grothendieck we must restrict $\Crys_{r}$ to some category with enough injectives.
-Since injective objects must be $p$-divisible, to compute the derived functors of $\Crys_{r}$ on $L\in \RepZp$, we are lead to consider replacing $L$ by its Pontryagin dual $L\otimes \Qp/\Zp$.
+Since injective objects must be $p$-divisible, to compute the derived functors of $\Crys_{r}$ on $L\in \RepZp$, we are lead to instead consider $L\otimes \Qp/\Zp$.

 \begin{proposition} Let $L\in \RepZp$.
 Then $L\otimes \Qp/\Zp$ is an object of $\ModtorsZpGK$.
 The natural morphism where the colimit is with respect to maps $L/p^{m}L\to L/p^{m+1}L$ given by multiplication by $p$, is an isomorphism. \proof{By definition of $\Crys_{r}$, we have $\Crys_{r}(L\otimes\Qp/\Zp) = \colim M_{i}$ with $M_{i}\in \Repcrysrft$.
 Since $L\otimes \Qp/\Zp$ is torsion and each $M_{i}$ is of finite type and $r$-crystalline, we see that for each $i\in I$ there is some $k(i)\in \Z_{\geq 1}$ such that $M_{i}\to \Crys_{r}(L\otimes \Qp/\Zp)$ factors through $\Crys_{r}(L/p^{k(i)}L)$.
 This induces an inverse to the map $\colim_{m\geq 1} \Crys_{r}(L/p^{m}L) \longto \Crys_{r}(L\otimes\Qp/\Zp)$. } \end{proposition}